How to Create an App that Gets the Latest Sold Prices from eBay

 This example demonstrates how to:

-1. Make the API call using the get_sold_items function.
+- Make the API call using the

-2. Parse the JSON response with the parse_sold_items function, which extracts relevant data such as item title, sold price, currency, end time, and item URL.
+function, which extracts relevant data such as item title, sold price, currency, end time, and item URL. - Display the data using the

-3. Display the data using the display_sold_items function, which formats and prints the extracted information.
+function, which formats and prints the extracted information.

 The main application flow at the bottom shows how these functions work together:

-1. It prompts the user for search keywords.
+- It prompts the user for search keywords.

-2. It calls get_sold_items to fetch data from eBay’s API.
+to fetch data from eBay’s API. - It passes the JSON response to

-4. Finally, it calls display_sold_items to show the formatted results.
+to show the formatted results.

 This approach separates concerns, making the code more modular and easier to maintain.
-You can easily modify the parse_sold_items function to extract additional data fields if needed, and adjust the display_sold_items function to change how the data is presented.
+You can easily modify the parse_sold_items

-For a web application, you might replace the display_sold_items function with code that renders the data in HTML, or for a mobile app, you could use this data to populate a list view or other UI components.
+function with code that renders the data in HTML, or for a mobile app, you could use this data to populate a list view or other UI components.

 Remember to handle potential errors, such as network issues or unexpected JSON structures, to make your application more robust.
 The example includes basic error handling in the parsing function, but you may want to expand on this depending on your specific requirements.